SJtoday City Guide Live Banner

 Slice of Homage, 163 W. Santa Clara St.

-So maybe thin-crust isn’t your thing...
-Try the thick, fluffy Sicilian slices and Detroit-style pan pies with a caramelized cheese crust at this popular restaurant now located at San Pedro Social.
+So maybe thin-crust isn’t your thing... try the thick, fluffy Sicilian slices and Detroit-style pan pies with a caramelized cheese crust at this popular restaurant now located at San Pedro Social.

-Giorgio’s Italian Food & Pizzeria, 3 locations
+Giorgio’s Italian Food & Pizzeria, Four locations

 Sammy G’s Pizzeria, 330 S. 10th St.